jimimvp/jimimvp.github.io/_posts/notes/2022-02-21-what-am-i-reading.md

 Here I will continually update the research papers that I have read, comment them, brainstorm some ideas of improvement.

+## Lessons from AlphaZero for Optimal, Model Predictive and Adaptive Control ([Link](https://arxiv.org/pdf/2108.10315.pdf))

+Dimitri Bertsekas' take on the alpha-zero craze.
+In the abstract, he starts directly with highlighting the off-policy fact, that the off-line player is not used directly online in order to obtain further samples.
+The online player plays better than the extensively trained offline player, apparently due to long lookahead minimization which corrects for imperfections of the offline player.
+More concretely:

+> An important lesson from AlphaZero and TD-Gammon is that performance of an off-line trained controller can be greatly improved by on-line approximation in value space, with long lookahead (whether involving minimization or rollout with an off-line obtained policy).

+The approximation in value space amounts to a step of Newton's method for solving the Bellman equation, the starting point of the Newton step is based on results of offline training.
+I'm curious how this is argued, Newton's method uses curvature information (Hessian) in order to scale the gradient appropriately.

+The key question of the paper is why are there beneficial effects of online decision making on top of offline training?

 ## Adversarially Trained Actor Critic for Offline Reinforcement Learning ([Link](https://arxiv.org/pdf/2202.02446.pdf), rough pass)